jeffersongt/react-template/README.md

 - `helper` contains :

     - `types.ts` file for your interfaces

+    - `utilities.ts` for any utility function

+- `api` contains :

-    - `api.ts` for all your api calls, it already contains a CRUD for the user management, go check :)
+    - add your files for your your API calls, it already contains a CRUD for the user management, go check :)

 - `routes` is for all your routes :

     - you'll find at the root the entrypoint `index.tsx` where you define your paths

-    - still at the root `App.css` for your style ( there are already lot of your needs go check ;) )
+    - still at the root `App.css` for your style

-    - in the `home` folder you already have a homepage with a navbar and signup, signin buttons with the forms sent to the api
+    - in the `User` folder you already have signin, signup, password reset pages with their API call linked

-Now, simply add your routes in the `routes` folder, apply your styles in `App.css`, create your paths in `index.tsx`
+Now, simply add your folder/routes in the `routes` folder, apply your styles in `App.css` if you need and create your paths in `index.tsx`

 Enjoy :)